rust-embedded/book/src/peripherals/peripherals.md

 [Nordic nRF52832 Datasheet (pdf)]

-This interface is how interactions with the hardware are made, no matter what language is used, whether that language is Assembly, C, or even Rust.
+This interface is how interactions with the hardware are made, no matter what language is used, whether that language is Assembly, C, or Rust.

 [Nordic nRF52832 Datasheet (pdf)]: http://infocenter.nordicsemi.com/pdf/nRF52832_PS_v1.1.pdf